 Each year you will apply for federal grants, work-study, and loans with the FAFSA form.
-Our office uses your FAFSA data to determine your federal and state aid eligibility.
-Your financial aid award will be processed after all documentation is received and the MCC Financial Aid Office will send you an award package via email.
+Our office uses your FAFSA data to determine your federal and state aid eligibility only.
+See MCC Foundation section in regards to scholarships.
+Your financial aid offer will be processed after all documentation is received and the MCC Financial Aid Office will send your offer via email.
 For more information, contact the Financial Aid Office at 641-844-5708.